-- (1) Where Council considers cancelling or suspending the registration of a registered person under circumstances contemplated in Section 14(1) of the Act, Council shall afford the affected person no less than 30 days to make representations, before date of consideration of the matter. - (2) Where the registration of any planner under this Act was suspended or cancelled for whatever reason and such planner reapplies for reinstatement on grounds other than those contemplated in Section 14(6) of the Act, Council may waive compliance with any of the requirements contemplated in Rules 14, 15, 16 and 17of these Rules.
+- (1) Where Council considers cancelling or suspending the registration of a registered person under circumstances contemplated in Section 14(1) of the Act, Council shall afford the affected person no less than 30 days to make representations, before the date of consideration of the matter. - (2) Where the registration of any registered person under this Act is suspended or cancelled for whatever reason and such person re-applies for reinstatement on grounds other than those contemplated in Section 14(6) of the Act, Council may waive compliance with any of the requirements contemplated in Rules 14, 15, 16 and 17 of these Rules.